djwisdom/serenityos-themes/README.md

 Status: Closed/Stable [PR](https://github.com/SerenityOS/serenity/pull/13636)

 ![Nondurrque](https://github.com/djwisdom/serenityos-themes/blob/main/snapshots/Nondurrque_Theme.png)

+## Redmond Zehn
+This is based off of metalvoidzz's [Redmond 10 theme](https://github.com/serenityos/serenity/pull/14218) with minor tweaks/hacks on TitleButtonIcons.
+His PR encompasses both C++ source code and themes whereas I only limit mine on aesthetic theme portion.

 Individual theme status will be updated if and when they are merged to SerenityOS master repo.